rsleggett/umbraco-protectedproperties/README.md

 Concepts:

 The idea is to wrap existing datatypes with the protected one.
-So for example say you had an existing datatype called "Banner Locations" which you wanted only available to Administrators you would create a second DataType called "Protected Banner Locations" and set the datatype to "Banner Locations" and then select the class from the other drop down.
+So for example say you had an existing datatype called "Banner Locations" which you wanted only available to Administrators you would create a second DataType called "Protected Banner Locations" and set the datatype to "Banner Locations" and then select the class to use as protection e.g. AdminOnlyAccessCheck from the other drop down.
+See wiki for more detail: https://github.com/rsleggett/umbraco-protectedproperties/wiki/How-to-create-a-protected-datatype

 The package ships with an AdminOnly implementation but an interface allows easy extension with arbitrary conditions.